Sulejman Demollari: Club career

-International
+International career

-Sulejman Demollari was part of Albania U21's generation that finished the qualification group on the 1st position in front of West Germany U21 at the 1984 UEFA European Under-21 Championship where in the quarter-finals they were eliminated by Italy U21 after a double 1–0 loss.
+Demollari was part of Albania U21's generation that finished the qualification group on the first position, above West Germany U21 at the 1984 UEFA European Under-21 Championship where in the quarter-finals they were eliminated by Italy U21 after a double 1–0 loss.

-Demollari played 45 matches and scored one goal at international level for Albania, making his debut on 27 April 1983 under coach Shyqyri Rreli in a Euro 1984 qualification match which ended with a 1–0 loss against Northern Ireland.
+Demollari played 45 matches and scored one goal at international level for Albania, making his debut on 27 April 1983 under coach Shyqyri Rreli in a Euro 1984 qualification match which ended with a 1–0 loss to Northern Ireland.
 He played six games at the 1986 World Cup qualifiers, including a 2–0 victory against Belgium.
-Demollari went on to play six games at the Euro 1988 qualifiers, six games at the 1990 World Cup qualifiers, five at the Euro 1992 qualifiers, nine matches in which he scored his only goal for the national team in a 3–1 loss against Lithuania at the 1994 World Cup qualifiers and nine games at the Euro 1996 qualifiers.
+Demollari went on to play six games at the Euro 1988 qualifiers, six games at the 1990 World Cup qualifiers, five at the Euro 1992 qualifiers, nine matches in which he scored his only goal for the national team in a 3–1 loss to Lithuania at the 1994 World Cup qualifiers and nine games at the Euro 1996 qualifiers.
 From his 45 caps, only three were friendlies, in 41 he was in the starting 11 and he was captain in 18 matches.